RomanDevyatov/GenAIDrivenETL/README.md

 # LangChain SQL & Test Generator

-**lang-chain-sql-and-test-generator** is a LangChain-powered data engineering project that automatically generates SQL transformations and corresponding pytest tests from raw event schemas and business rules.
+**lang-chain-sql-and-test-generator** is a **LangChain-powered** data engineering project that automatically generates SQL transformations and corresponding pytest tests from raw event schemas and business rules.
-The project demonstrates how LLM orchestration can be integrated into a production-style ETL workflow with validation, testing, and code quality enforcement.
+It demonstrates how LLM orchestration can be integrated into a production-style ETL workflow with validation, testing, and code quality enforcement, now with **MLflow experiment** tracking for reproducibility and observability.

 ---